anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is impossible for a man to learn what he thinks he already knows.
+Quote: The ladder of success is never crowded at the top.

-By: Epictetus
+By: Napoleon Hill